 Featuring Japanese Americans who were incarcerated, rediscovered photos by Dorothea Lange, and the story of Fred Korematsu’s long journey to justice, the film brings history into the present, as it follows Japanese Americans speaking out against the current Muslim travel ban and other regressive immigration policies.

-Part of International Education Week, organized by UNCC’s Office of International Programs
+Part of International Education Week, organized by UNC Charlotte’s Office of International Programs

 The 1994 Rwandan Genocide: The Voice and Struggles of a Child Survivor

 Monday November 5, 2:30 – 3:45 pm, Fretwell 100

 After the Holocaust, survivors and representatives of the international community solemnly intoned a “never again.”
 Yet, genocides became a recurring reality in the Cold War and post-Cold War worlds.
 The 1994 genocide in the East African country of Rwanda is but one of too many examples.
 In roughly three months, the Hutu Power perpetrators slaughtered some 800,000 Tutsis and Hutu opponents.

 Mugabo Yves will speak about these mass murders in Rwanda from the perspective of a child survivor.
 In April 1994, he was seven years old.
 His Tutsi family lived in the capital, Kigali, which became one of the key sites of the killings.
 His mother and many close relatives perished.

 Yves survived with the help of Hutu civilians.
 He fled to a refugee camp in neighboring Uganda, where he stayed for eight years before he managed to immigrate to the United States along with his surviving sisters.
 He now resides in Charlotte.